Gilford, County Down: Education

 There are two schools in the area: Gilford Primary School and St John's Primary School.
 The schools are within the Southern Education and Library Board area.

 There is a nursery located in Gilford Primary School.

 Sport

-Millpark Cricket Club plays in the NCU Senior League.
+The local GAA club serving Gilford is Tullylish GAC, with its home ground, Páirc na nÓg.
+Tullylish GAC represents the broader Tullylish area, including the communities of Gilford, Tullylish, Clare, and Laurencetown.
+The club actively competes in the County Down Leagues and offers a comprehensive structure for Gaelic football, with teams available from under 6 to senior levels.
+For hurling and camogie, Aghaderg Gaelic Athletic & Ballyvarley Hurling Club serves as the nearest club that offers those codes, and is located approximately three miles from Gilford.

+Gilford Boxing Club has produced a number of All-Ireland winners.
+It is situated in the old church hall beside Gilford chapel.

 Gilford Crusaders Football Club play in Division 3 of the Mid-Ulster Football League.

-Gilford Boxing Club has produced All-Ireland winners after All-Ireland winners.
-It was formed by Bernard McComiskey and is situated in the old church hall beside Gilford chapel.